jundalisay/spblist/content/en/research/hitler/mein/volume-1/chapter-07b.md

 ---
-title: The Revolution
+title: "The War in 1917"
-heading: Chapter 7
+heading: Chapter 7b
 weight: 50
 description: "Towards the end of 1917 it seemed as if we had got over the worst phases of moral depression at the front"
 author: Adolf Hitler